hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 the same time.

-As soon as this worst-case scenario occurs, the newly generated bottom-level trees (i.e. those bottom-level trees, whose indices belong to I<sub>new</sub>) need to be initiated in order to ensure availability.
+As soon as this worst-case scenario occurs, the newly generated bottom-level trees (i.e., those bottom-level trees, whose indices belong to I<sub>new</sub>) need to be initiated in order to ensure availability.
 In order to do this the following steps must be performed:

-- initiate a new hardware module
+- initiate a new hardware module,

-- securely _key import_ (as decribed in [](#keymovement)) the first unused seed into this hardware module
+- securely _key import_ (as decribed in [](#keymovement)) the first unused seed into this hardware module,

-- generate the bottom-level tree corresponding to the seed
+- generate the bottom-level tree corresponding to the seed,

-- irreversibly delete the seed from the backup medium
+- irreversibly delete the seed from the backup medium, and

-- perform a correctness check by letting the hardware module output the hash of the seed
+- perform a correctness check by letting the hardware module output the hash of the seed.

 Now this bottom-level tree can be used to sign messages.
 As soon as no more OTS on the bottom-level tree are available or as soon as the hardware module is